In the Beginning – There Was Gabagool

 No, I’m not going to integrate Robert Smith into this mess.
 But, we have to cure Lola and Rico now.
 So, here’s the process.
-I used the ‘Salt Box’ method with Diamond Crystal kosher salt at 3% of the weight of the coppa.
+I used Diamond Crystal kosher salt at 3% of the weight of the coppa.
 If you want to get fancy, you can use Trapani sea salt as any good Italian would do.
 I used no nitrates here as this level of salt will inhibit the growth of any undesirable bacteria.

 They Fell in Love